 Multi Sports pitch

-Most sports, leisure and other facilities are free to use but there will be a moderate charge for some activities.
+There will be a moderate charge for most sports, leisure and other facilities.
 Opening dates and times may vary, and some facilities may be unavailable in some periods especially outside the main season.